benkozi/CECE/combo-test-runner/design/fix/20260713-1136-fix-mol-unit-output-issues.md

   first failing step aborts with a nonzero exit — the one-command verification loop for driver fixes like this one (`README.md` gains it).

-(Python per the requirement; stdlib-only — argparse/subprocess/shutil — so
-it runs with any `python3`, no uv environment needed.)
+(Python per the requirement; stdlib-only — argparse/subprocess/shutil/ logging — so it runs with any `python3`, no uv environment needed.
+Script output goes through python `logging`, deliberately minimal: `basicConfig` with a timestamped format, everything at INFO for now.)

 ## Acceptance criteria